autopower/thermeq3/README.md

 ![flow1](https://raw.githubusercontent.com/autopower/thermeq3/master/flowchart/flowchart_1.png)

 Arduino sketch runs python script `nsm.py` located in /root.
 And then check if it's running.
-If not, runs it again from start.
+If not, runs it again from beginning.
 This script reads status from MAX!
 Cube and if any of radiator thermostat's valve is opened above `valve_pos` value, the relay is switched on, thus boiler/DHW is switched on.
-This is done by saving char into the 'msg' bridge value, which is readable at Arduino side.
+This is done by saving char into the 'msg' bridge value, which is readable at Arduino (32u4) side.
 Heating also can be started if sum of radiator valves positions are geater than `num_of_valves * stp.per_switch`, where `stp.per_switch` is value in %.
 So if you have 10 valves in house and `stp.per_switch=8`, and sum of these valves positions are 80+, relay is switched on.
 You can turn on this feature by `stp.preference="per"` in python code.